 The MAcc Program prepares individuals for careers in the accounting profession.
 Those students who wish to pursue a career in public accounting will be able to develop required technical competencies and meet evolving credit-hour requirements for licensure.
-Career paths in areas outside of public accounting, to include corporate, financial or governmental entities, are facilitated through the use of elective course offerings.
+Accounting career paths in corporate, financial or governmental entities are facilitated through the core MAcc curriculum and specialized elective courses.

 Required courses emphasize an integration and synthesis of accounting subject matter.
 Course work assumes that students have established a basic foundation level of understanding of accounting at the undergraduate level.
-Students with nonaccounting undergraduate backgrounds will complete additional preliminary course requirements.
+Students without an undergraduate accounting degree will complete additional preliminary courses prior to completing the MAcc core curriculum.